By using our website, you agree to our use of cookies (Visit our privacy policy).

 Recording anything longer is a waste of time and energy you could be putting into another audition.

-20 or 30 seconds should be more than enough for most recordings.
+20 or 30 seconds should be more than enough in most cases.

-This also gives you the opportunity to select the portion of the script that you feel the most comfortable with.
+This also allows you to record the part of the script you feel most comfortable with.

-You’ll have more time to work on your material if you limit the audition to a small section of the full script.
+You’ll have more time to work on your material if you limit the audition to a small section.

-When recording, feel free to jump straight into the script rather than slating your name or the part you’re auditioning for.
+Feel free to jump straight into the script rather than stating your name or the part you’re auditioning for.

 We highly recommend adding a water mark to short auditions, especially when working with a client you aren’t familiar with.